 The default value for the disable setting is FALSE.
 The default setting enables the runtime components.
 Reinstalling VMware Tools does not affect the disable setting.
-If you disable the vSphere Guest API and then reinstall VMware Tools, the vSphere Guest API continues to be unavailable until you change the guestLibGetInfo.disable configuration setting to FALSE.
+If you disable the vSphere Guest API and reinstall VMware Tools, the vSphere Guest API remains unavailable until you change the configuration setting guestLibGetInfo.disable to FALSE.